Sierra Furtado Goes Braless Under Cardigan In Sizzling New Snapshot

-Sierra Furtado dropped another smoking hot post on her Instagram feed yesterday.
+Sierra Furtado dropped another smoking-hot post on her Instagram feed yesterday.
 The model added two new shots to her page — both of which had her 1.7 million fans gushing.

 The first photo in the set captured the model posing outside.
 As her geotag indicated, she was in Costa Mesa, California, where she stood on a patch of grass.
 At her back were a wooden wall and a white concrete wall with a covering of trees directly above them.
 Sierra put both hands on top of her head and looked off into the distance with a slight smile.
 She pushed the envelope in a sexy outfit that flaunted her fit physique.